23W-GBAC/Jokestevens/automation.md

 scrape_titles(website_url)
 🚨 Oops!
 Forgetting to Create a BeautifulSoup Object
 Explanation:
-In our eagerness, we forgot a crucial step—creating a BeautifulSoup object to weave the HTML magic.
+I forgot a crucial step—creating a BeautifulSoup object to weave the HTML.

 Learning Moment:
 HTML isn't going to interpret itself.
 Let's sprinkle in a bit of magic with BeautifulSoup: